Download a course guide

 This course is also beneficial for those wishing to embark on careers in social research, policy analysis and planning, social and community services, human services, public opinion, teaching in the field of social science or developing themselves as activists and advocates in fields concerned with social justice and social policy, and journalism.

-Applicants must hold an undergraduate degree from a recognised tertiary institution.
+Applicants must hold an Australian level 7 undergraduate degree from a recognised tertiary institution with a GPA of not less than 4.0 out of 7.0

-Students wishing to articulate from the Macquarie Graduate Certificate in Policy and Applied Social Research must have at least a GPA of 2.2 (out of 4).
+Students wishing to articulate from the Macquarie Graduate Certificate in Policy and Applied Social Research must have at least a GPA of 4.2 out of 7.0.
 This equates to 3 pass grades and 1 Credit or better.

 To qualify for the award of Graduate Diploma in Policy and Applied Social Research students must complete eight units.